 AP® Human Geography presents high school students with the curricular equivalent of an introductory college-level course in human geography or cultural geography.
-Content is presented thematically rather than regionally, and is organized around the discipline's main subfields: economic geography, cultural geography, political geography, and urban geography.
-The approach is spatial and problem-oriented.
-Case studies are drawn from all world regions, with an emphasis on understanding the world in which we live today.
-Historical information serves to enrich analysis of the impacts of phenomena, such as globalization, colonialism, and human-environment relationships, on places, regions, cultural landscapes, and patterns of interaction.
+Content is presented thematically, rather than regionally, and is organized around the discipline's main subfields: economic, cultural, political and urban geography.
+The approach is spatial and problem oriented.
+Case studies are drawn from each world region, with an emphasis on understanding the world in which we live today.
+Historical information serves to enrich analysis of the impacts of phenomena, such as globalization, colonialism and human-environment relationships, on places, regions, cultural landscapes and patterns of interaction.
 Students may take this course with departmental approval.
 (Full year, 1 credit)